beancount/fava/fava/help/extensions.md

 ### `report_title`

-Optional attribute to set extension report title used in sidebar & breadcrumb views.
+Optional attribute to set extension report title used in the sidebar.